xabajian/ACDM_Climate_Adaptation_Feedback/README.md

 This is a brief description of the six folders contained in the Zenodo repository for the CAF paper.
+Each of these folders must exist for all code to run